Jerry Little

-Jerry Lee Little, Jr. (1956 – February 18, 1994) was an American serial killer who killed 4 women in St. Louis, Missouri between 1985 and 1988.
+Jerry Lee Little Jr. (1956 – February 18, 1994) was an American serial killer who killed 4 women in St. Louis, Missouri between 1985 and 1988.
 At the time of his arrest, the 32-year-old was an avid recidivist who had spent more than 17 years of his life behind bars.
 In 1990, he was sentenced to life imprisonment.

 Biography

 Jerry Little was born in 1956 in Marks, Mississippi, into a family of six total children.
-Four years after his birth, his family moved to St. Louis, Missouri, where his father soon passed away.
+Four years after his birth, his family moved to St. Louis, Missouri, where his father soon died.
 He was brought up by his mother.
 In the late 1960s, due to chronic absences and poor academic performance, Little dropped out of school after graduating from the 6th grade and thereafter began leading a criminal lifestyle.
 In 1971, he was arrested on rape charges, convicted and sentenced to five years imprisonment by the juvenile court.
 He was paroled in 1974.
 A few weeks after his release, Little took part in a robbery and gang rape, for which he was again convicted and sentenced to 20 years imprisonment at the Missouri Eastern Correctional Center.
 In early 1984, he was paroled again, and Jerry married a girl he had met during his imprisonment.
 Although he found himself a job and got a house, due to his lack of education, he was forced to engage in low-skilled labor for the next two years.
 In 1986, he moved to Kansas City, where he was soon arrested for possession of marijuana.
 Since this was a violation of his parole, he was returned to prison.
 He was released once again in August 1987, after which he returned to St. Louis, found work at a car wash, and entered a night school for secondary education.